William Blundell Spence

 William Blundell Spence (13 January 1814 – 23 January 1900) was an English painter and art dealer.

-Born in Drypool, Yorkshire, to noted entomologist William Spence and his wife Elizabeth Blundell, he spent the years 1826-1832 travelling abroad with his parents.
-In 1836 he settled in Florence, Italy, where he spent the rest of his life.
+Born in Drypool, Yorkshire to noted entomologist William Spence and his wife Elizabeth Blundell, he spent the years 1826-1832 travelling abroad with his parents.
+In 1836, he settled in Florence, Grand Duchy of Tuscany, where he spent the rest of his life.

 As a painter, he specialized, mainly painting Alpine landscapes.
 At the 1870 Exhibition of Fine Arts in Parma, he exhibited an oil: Bagni of Lucca.
 Among other works are Dallo Porte Sante and La pensierosa.
 At Florence, in 1882: Veduta della Marina.
 In 1885, in the same city: Veduta del Chalet Plauta.

-Though not himself an entomologist, he joined the Entomological Society of London at its founding in 1833, and was noted as its longest-surviving original member.
+Though not himself an entomologist, he joined the Entomological Society of London at its founding in 1833 and was noted as its longest-surviving original member.